Aspect Ratios and Their Importance to Multi-Layered PCBs

 Vias are holes that are drilled through the traces of Printed Circuit Board layers with the sole purpose of connecting to another trace on another layer.
 They are often present in HDI multi-layered PCBs which require each layer to be connected in one way or another.
 There are a few variations that come in the form of blind, buried, and through-hole vias.

 Blind Vias: They connect an outer layer of the Printed Circuit Board to an internal layer of the Circuit but do not go any further.
-So if we have a four-layered Printed Circuit Board, the first two layers will have holes drilled through the traces, but not the third or fourth.
+So if we have a four-layered Printed Circuit Board, the first two layers will have a drilled hole through the traces, but not the third or fourth.

 Through-hole vias: As you may now have deciphered, these are drilled literally ‘through’ the entire board connecting the outer first and fourth layers together (or other combinations of connecting the four layers together).

 After these vias are properly designed into the Circuit Board, it’s now time to drill through each via location.
 Enter annular rings.
-The annular ring is the copper ring left around the drilled portion of the via which gives us our connective surface in which to either mount components onto or fill in to give us a nice plated via.
+The annular ring is the copper ring left around the drilled hole portion of the via which gives us our connective surface in which to either mount components onto or fill in to give us a nice plated via.
 The larger the annular ring, the larger the connection surface we have.
 A simple, yet very crucial, piece to the manufacturing puzzle.

 Aspect ratios will affect your trace placements